denten-books/plain-text/0-chapter.md

 exercise of political power in subtle and profound ways.
 Artifacts cannot hold beliefs about politics.
 Political power is rather exercised through them.
-Stairs do not discriminate against the walking disabled, yet the failure to enforce accessibility does.
-Typesetting software, e-book readers, and word processors similarly contain in them implicit models of discourse-formation and accessibility.
-Contemporary documents may be structured to limit access by licence, geography, or physical ability (as in the case with the sight impaired).
-It is a part of our job as literary and cultural critics then to expose and to make available to critical introspection the latent forms of textuality which manifest through the many conduits of the so-called new media: from mobile phones, to laptops, to ebook readers, to cloud computing services, and to super computers.
-To make literal the task of media archeology on the level of the device and the operating system is a media scholar's version of baking bread and smelting iron.
+Stairs do not discriminate against the walking disabled, yet the failure to enforce accessibility through specific architectural choices does.
+Typesetting software, e-book readers, and word processors similarly encode implicit communication models, ideas about deliberation, ethics of labor, discursive values, and models of human aptitude.
+Contemporary documents may thus be structured to limit access by licence, geography, or physical ability.
+A function of critique must therefore include the exposure of such implicit models to introspection, "laying bare" the logics by which devices serve to structure the human encounter.
+A media scholar's version of baking bread and smelting iron is to make literal the task of media archeology on the level of the device.

 That idea that "meaning" is always in some sense "operational meaning" is in itself a species of pragmatism.
 William James articulates that view when he